aedanmc/travelo-hey/documentation/instructions/USERDOC.md

 We support these goals by giving users an equality rating for each location we include in our app that we generate based on several metrics relating to how open a location (business, country, etc) is to LGBTQ+ individuals, especially those who are from abroad.

+Given that this web app is intended for a group of users who are often targeted on account of their identity, please review our guidelines for using the app (add link to community guidelines).

 # Installation and Running Travelo-Hey!